 - Missed repayments: if you miss repayments on a loan, this is reflected on your credit score for potential lenders to see.

 - Credit history: as mentioned above, lengthy credit history is a good thing and can increase your credit score.
 But only as long as all the terms of payment were met.

-Firstly, let’s take a look at what a credit inquiry is.
-It is a request put in by a financial intuition or potential lender for credit report information.
-They can either be soft inquiries or hard inquiries depending on the situation.
+Firstly, let’s look at what a credit enquiry is.
+A credit enquiry is a request put in by a financial institution or potential lender for credit report information.
+They can either be “soft” or “hard” enquiries, depending on the situation.

 When you complete a new credit application, the lender can make an inquiry to see your full credit report, including your credit score.
 This type of inquiry can be harmful to your credit score.

-So if you want to know do credit inquiries affect your credit score, the simple answer is yes, but there are ways around it.
+So if you want to know do credit enquiries affect your credit score, the simple answer is yes, but there are ways around it.

 Shopping For A Loan

 You are still encouraged to shop around for a loan, the most important thing is that you do it in a short space of time.
 If you are shopping around for a new mortgage or to take out a car loan, then make sure you do your research first.
 Take a look at how many enquiries you can take out in a certain amount of time to make it only count as one.
 This is what allows you to check different lenders and shop around without it affecting your credit score.
 Often you are given a 45-day window to shop around in.
 This allows you to make multiple applications, with all the enquiries made counting as just one in this time.
 When you draw out this process longer than the time provided, each one will start being recorded as an individual hard inquiry.

 This means before you shop around, have a list of lenders you want to apply with and check out.
 This will streamline the process and ensure you stay in the required window.